Smoke Alarms - the Single Most Important Means of Preventing Fatal Fires

 - Go to the family meeting place.

-- Dial 9-1-1 from a neighbor's home.
+- Dial 9-1-1 from outside or a neighbor's house.

 Types of Smoke Alarms

 Ionization smoke detectors:

 - Use radiation to detect smoke